dejwCake/harbor-laravel/README.md

 `harbor csf` will run php code style fix on new php container.
 All additional arguments are passed to command.

-`harbor csc` will run php code compatibility check on new php container.
+`harbor pst` will run php stan on new php container.
 All additional arguments are passed to command.

+`harbor pmd` will run php mass detector on new php container with argument with list of dirs.
+All additional arguments are passed to command.

+`harbor cmp` will run php code compatibility check on new php container.
+All additional arguments are passed to command.

-`harbor compn` will run php composer normalisation on new php container.
+`harbor cn` will run php composer normalisation on new php container.
 All additional arguments are passed to command.

 #### NPM container commands ####